kizu/kizu.ru/src/documents/posts/2013-01-22-(issues)-cursor-pointer/index.en.md

 Well, yeah — links are not buttons, and buttons are not links.
 But that doesn’t mean the behavior of hover for links and buttons should differ.

 Nobody would expect an ability to open something in a new tab from the button.
-In each case both the links and the buttons would have their context where user could either await the link’s behavior, either he would just use the control he have.
-And it really doesn’t matter which cursor the user would see — if a user would see a cursor in a links’ context, he would treat it as a link.
-But if the user won’t expect a link, the button underneath would be ok.
-If a user would like to attach a file, he won’t need the link’s behavior.
-If user would like to send a form, he would just do it, even if there’d be a `cursor:pointer` on it, the user won’t go away and won’t try to open it in a new window — he already know how to use search forms.
-The only place when the user would be confused — if you’d do it reverse: make a button look like a link — be blue and underlined.
+In each case both the links and the buttons would have their context where users could either await the link’s behavior, either they would just use the control they have.
+And it really doesn’t matter which cursor the users would see — if users would see a cursor in a links’ context, they would treat it as a link.
+But if users won’t expect a link, the button underneath would be ok.
+If users would like to attach a file, they won’t need the link’s behavior.
+If users would like to send a form, they would just do it, even if there’d be a `cursor:pointer` on it, the users won’t go away and won’t try to open it in a new window — they already know how to use search forms.
+The only place when the users would be confused — if you’d do it reverse: make a button look like a link — be blue and underlined.

-Further more — there already a lot of links that don’t look like ones and other elements that are disguised as links.
+Further more — there are already a lot of links that don’t look like ones and other elements that are disguised as links.
 Different dropdown handles, filters, cuts, closing icons, “cancel” links — a lot of sites have a lot of elements using different tags in HTML for them and having this `cursor:pointer`.
 Why would then simple buttons or selects have default cursor instead of the one all other controls have?

 There is a great example from one company’s service: